Capitaozila/berkeleyAlgorithmWeb/README.md

 #### 2.1.
 Identifying the directory name

    When you clone a repository, it's downloaded into a folder with the same name as the repository on GitHub.
-In this case the repository name is **BerkeleyClockWeb**, so a new folder named **BerkeleyClockWeb** will be created.
+In this case the repository name is **berkeleyAlgorithmWeb**, so a new folder named **berkeleyAlgorithmWeb** will be created.

 #### 2.2.
 Using the 'cd' command